splondike/talon_telector/README.md

+**Archived:** I don't use this repo myself anymore.
+I've archived it because I think Cursorless and the built in Talon draft editor are more useful.

 Text selection helper for [Talon](https://talonvoice.com/), mainly intended to help with editing prose.
 Attempts to locate and label words on the screen so you can indicate which you want to select.

 # Installation